SUSE/qe-sap-deployment/terraform/gcp/README.md

 ## High level description

-This Terraform configuration deploys SAP HANA in a High-Availability Cluster on SUSE Linux Enterprise Server for SAP Applications in the **Google Cloud Platform**.
+This Terraform configuration files in this directory can be used to create the infrastructure required to install a SAP HanaSR cluster on SUSE Linux Enterprise Server for SAP Applications in the **Google Cloud Platform**.

 ![Highlevel description](../doc/highlevel_description_gcp.png)

 The infrastructure deployed includes:

+* compute instance groups
 * virtual network
 * subnets within the virtual network
 * firewall group with rules for access to the instances created in the subnet.
 Only allowed external network traffic is for the protocols: SSH, HTTP, HTTPS, and for the HAWK service.
 Internally to the subnet, all traffic is allowed.
 * Public IP access for the virtual machines (if enabled)
-* compute instance groups
 * load balancers
 * virtual machines
 * block devices